quarkcloudio/quark-smart/README.md

-# QuarkEasy
+# QuarkSmart

 Overview:

-quark-smart is a golang single service based on QuarkGo
+QuarkSmart is a golang single service based on QuarkGo